 The SYSCS_UTIL.SYSCS_RESET_PASSWORD system procedure resets a password that has expired or has been forgotten.

 This procedure is used in conjunction with NATIVE authentication.
-For details about NATIVE authentication, see derby.authentication.provider and "Using NATIVE authentication" in the Derby Developer's Guide.
+For details about NATIVE authentication, see derby.authentication.provider and "Configuring NATIVE authentication" in the Derby Security Guide.

 '''

 SYSCS_UTIL.SYSCS_RESET_PASSWORD(IN USERNAME VARCHAR(128), IN PASSWORD VARCHAR(32672))

 '''